-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach music, using your skills and to deliver the music secondary school curriculum and specialist instrumental teaching.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school music curriculum for the 11-16 age range.

 This is a practical course where you will be immersed in music making, teaching and encouraged to use and develop your musical skills.

-We have a partnership with the Royal Northern College of Music (RNCM) and we hold regular study and support sessions there, so you can explore specialist teaching with an expert in your field, in previous years our students have received specialist French Horn teaching sessions.
+We have a partnership with the Royal Northern College of Music (RNCM) and we hold regular study sessions there.
 At RNCM, you’ll usually have the opportunity to experience guest lectures, masterclasses and concerts and also have access to their other facilities including library, practice rooms and IT facilities.

 To help you explore how trips can benefit your students, you’ll typically be encouraged to visit a variety of musical venues across Manchester.
 This includes theatre schools and music organisations with outreach programmes.